-The NTA released the whole schedule for the December session.
-The English Subject exam will be conducted on January 5, 2026.
+The NTA released the syllabus for the UGC NET 2026 June session.
 Scroll down to know in detail about the English syllabus and also download the PDF link provided below.

 UGC NET English Syllabus

-The National Testing Agency (NTA) will conduct the December session UGC NET 2025 exam from December 31 to January 7, 2026.
-The subject-wise schedule was released for the NTA UGC NET 2025 for the December session.
-The English exam will be conducted on January 5 as per the schedule.
-The detailed schedule is available at ugcnet.nta.nic.in.
+The National Testing Agency (NTA) will conduct the June session UGC NET 2026 exam from June 22 to June 30, 2026.
+The subject-wise schedule will be released for the NTA UGC NET 2026 for the June session at ugcnet.nta.nic.in.
 Less time is left for the exam.
 Candidates need to do frequent revision and give mock test for practice.
 The English subject syllabus is designed in such a way to test candidates knowledge and understanding of English literature, language and related subjects.
 The Multiple Choice Questions (MCQs) will be asked in the examination.

 Here we have provided the detailed English syllabus so that candidates can make their strategy for the preparation and revision.
 The syllabus of the English is divided into two parts namely Paper 1 and Paper 2.
 It consists of 10 units each.
 Paper 1 is common for all the candidates and Paper 2 is subject specific which access the Literary ability of the candidates.